gitfolk/getdata-courseproject/CodeBook.md

 This generated two output files

-* __HumanActivityRecognitionSmartphone-Observations-MeanSTD.csv:__ Culmination of Steps 1-4
+* __HumanActivityRecognitionSmartphone-Observations-MeanSTD.txt:__ Culmination of Steps 1-4
-* __HumanActivityRecognitionSmartphone-SummaryAverage-MeanSTD.csv:__ Step 5
+* __HumanActivityRecognitionSmartphone-SummaryAverage-MeanSTD.txt:__ Step 5

 The output files have the same variable structure as follows:
 * __activity:__ number indicating activity